 Delhi → Kathgodam → Lohajung

 The drive to Lohajung is a pleasurable one, as you pass through several Kumaoni and Garwahli hill stations – Nainital, Kausani and Gwaldam.
-You will reach Lohajung at around 6.00 pm.

-If you want to reach the base camp by yourself
+How to reach the base camp by yourself

 Option 1: Delhi → Lohajung (24 hours)